North Korean cult of personality: Images

 Images of Kim Il Sung and Kim Jong Il are prominent in places associated with public transportation, hanging at every North Korean train station and airport.
 Every North Korean household is required to have a picture of both Kims hanging on a wall.
 Nothing else may hang on that wall and they are given special cloths to clean the images daily.
 Party members in neighborhoods are assigned to inspect houses for dusty portraits.
 If dust is found, a fine has to be paid, its amount depending on the thickness of the layer.
 The portraits have to be hung high up, so that people in the room may not stand higher than them.
 Party cadres and military officials must keep three portraits, that of the two deceased leaders and one of Kim Il Sung's wife, Kim Jong Suk.
 The images are only allowed to be made by government approved artists at specific Mansudae workshops.
 Images found within newspapers or other publications are to be respected and one must not throw away, deface or otherwise misuse a page that contains an image.
 They are to be collected and returned.
-Adult North Koreans are also required to wear a lapel pin that features their image on the left side, above their heart.